 RESULTS For a median observation period of 21.4 (interquartile range 14–30.7) and 23.4 (15.7–32.4) years for the T2DM and T1DM cohorts, respectively, 71 of 824 patients (8.6%) died.
 A significant mortality excess was noted in T2DM15–30 (11 vs. 6.8%, P = 0.03), with an increased hazard for death (hazard ratio 2.0 [95% CI 1.2–3.2], P = 0.003).
 Death for T2DM15–30 occurred after a significantly shorter disease duration (26.9 [18.1–36.0] vs. 36.5 [24.4–45.4] years, P = 0.01) and at a relatively young age.
 There were more cardiovascular deaths in T2DM15–30 (50 vs. 30%, P < 0.05).
 Despite equivalent glycemic control and shorter disease duration, the prevalence of albuminuria and less favorable cardiovascular risk factors were greater in the T2DM15–30 cohort, even soon after diabetes onset.
 Neuropathy scores and macrovascular complications were also increased in T2DM15–30 (P < 0.0001).

-CONCLUSIONS Young-onset T2DM is the more lethal phenotype of diabetes and is associated with a greater mortality, more diabetes complications, and unfavorable cardiovascular disease risk factors when compared with T1DM.
+CONCLUSIONS Young-onset T2DM is the more lethal phenotype of diabetes and associated with a greater mortality, more diabetes complications and unfavorable cardiovascular disease risk factors than T1DM.

 - Received November 25, 2012.

 - © 2013 by the American Diabetes Association.